getsentry/sentry-docs/src/collections/_documentation/workflow/debug-files.md

 ### ProGuard Mappings

-ProGuard mapping files allow Sentry to resolve obfuscated java class paths and method names into their original form.
+ProGuard mapping files allow Sentry to resolve obfuscated Java classpaths and method names into their original form.
 In that sense, they act as debug information files for Java and Android applications.

 ## Debug Identifiers

 Each debug information file specifies a unique identifier.
-Crash reports declare these identifier to allow debuggers and crash reporting systems to resolve the correct files.
-Sentry distinguishes in two kinds of identifiers:
+Crash reports declare these identifiers to allow debuggers and crash reporting systems to resolve the correct files.
+Sentry distinguishes two kinds of identifiers:

 - **Code Identifier**: The unique identifier of the executable or dynamic library -- the code file.
-The contents of this identifier are platform
+The contents of this identifier are
-  dependent: MachO files use a UUID, ELF files a SHA hash, PE files use a concatenation of certain header attributes.
+  platform-dependent: MachO files use a UUID, ELF files a SHA hash, PE files use a concatenation of certain header attributes.

 - **Debug Identifier**: The unique identifier of the debug companion file.
 In contrast to the code identifier, Sentry enforces the same structure on all